 - Helpful Tips

-The initial placement of your Purrfect Post may effect how quickly your cat adapts to its use.
-At first, place the post in a prominent location in your home or (if Kitty has already started scratching furniture) place it as close to that furniture as possible.
-Once good scratching habits have been established you can gradually move the post to a less conspicuous location.
+The initial placement of your Purrfect Post may affect how quickly your cat adapts to its use.
+At first, place the post in a prominent location in your home or (if your kitty has already started scratching furniture) place it as close to that furniture as possible.
+Once good scratching habits have been established, you can gradually move the post to a less conspicuous location.

-Encourage Kitty to use her post with clever enticements.
+Encourage your kitty to use her post with clever enticements.
 If possible, play with her and feed her near the post.
-Rub dried catnip leaves or powder into it; reward her with a favorite treat when she uses it.
-Make all the associations with the post pleasurable.
-Have her chase a string or a toy around the post or attach toys to it, which will result in her digging her claws into it.
+Rub dried catnip leaves or powder into it or use catnip spray; reward her with a favorite treat when she uses it.
+Make interactions surrounding the post pleasurable.
+Have her chase a string or a toy around the post, attach toys to it, or place a favorite toy on top of it, which will result in her digging her claws into the post.
 Eventually she will learn to love it and claim it as her own.

-Cats like to scratch when they awaken, especially in the morning and the middle of the night so it's also a good idea to put a post where Kitty sleeps.
+Cats like to scratch when they awaken, especially in the morning and the middle of the night, so it's also a good idea to put a post where your kitty sleeps.
 If space permits, a scratching post in every room of the house would be any cat's dream.

 Deterring Undesirable Behavior